tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: figure out 'behind' prep for case of control panel in alove behind goblin

+- non-humanoid monster could be a special weapon description case (fun new puzzle idea)???
+- DONE: Consider having size values for items and capaicty limits on containers & backpack (should the crystal box really hold an axe?)
+	- This becomes important for 'take' capacity as well in shrinking puzzle (??)
+	- encumberance (post Burt as object?)
+	- implement carying capacity / container cappacity; Also carry restriction passages, etc..
+- DONE: make goblin hand contents examinable (e.g. Grimy Axe)

 *** Roll up sleaves and fix Interpreter ***